 5.1 Term.
 This Warrant is exercisable, in whole or in part, at any time and from time to time on or before the Expiration Date set forth above; provided, however, if the Company completes either a (a) Qualified Public Offering; or (b) Qualified Sales Transaction, then the Expiration Date shall automatically be accelerated to the date of the closing of such Qualified Public Offering or Qualified Sales Transaction, as the case may be, and this Warrant shall automatically expire and terminate on and as of the closing of such Qualified Public Offering or Qualified Sales Transaction, to the extent not exercised.
 For the avoidance of doubt, Holder shall be entitled to exercise the Warrant on the Expiration Date.
 As used herein, a "Qualified Public Offering" means the Company's first sale of its Common Stock in a firm commitment underwritten public offering pursuant to a registration statement under the Securities Act of 1933, as amended having a price per share equal to or greater than \$7.995.
-As used herein, "Qualified Sales Transaction" means an Acquisition consisting of a sale or disposition of all or substantially all of the equity securities of the Company for which the consideration is cash and/or equity securities publicly-traded on a nationally-recognized exchange in the United States (i.e. not over the counter or "pink sheet" listed securities), the London Stock Exchange, the Tokyo Stock Exchange, the Shanghai Stock Exchange, or the Hong Kong Stock Exchange, issued by the acquiring entity ("Publicly-Traded Securities") or a reorganization, consolidation or merger of the Company for which the consideration is all cash and/or Publicly-Traded Securities.
+As used herein, "Qualified Sales Transaction" means an Acquisition consisting of a sale or disposition of all or substantially all of the equity securities of the Company for which the consideration is cash and/or equity securities, the London Stock Exchange, the Tokyo Stock Exchange, the Shanghai Stock Exchange, or the Hong Kong Stock Exchange, issued by the acquiring entity ("Publicly-Traded Securities") or a reorganization, consolidation or merger of the Company for which the consideration is all cash and/or Publicly-Traded Securities.